 Run by volunteers, our meals are cooked and served with love, and offered to the guest as a genuine gift.
 To complete the full circle of giving and sustain this experiment, guests make contributions in the spirit of pay-it-forward to those who will come after them.
 In keeping this chain going, the generosity of both guests and volunteers helps to create a future that moves from transaction to trust, from self-oriented isolation to shared commitment, and from fear of scarcity to celebration of abundance.

 Our chain of gifts has been able to continue for:

 With volunteers contributing:

 (Numbers updated weekly)

-Karma Kitchen has been covered by dozens of media outlets.
-Below is a sampling of a few.
+Karma Kitchen has been covered by dozens of media outlets, tweeted by many celebrities and received top ratings on restaurant review websites.
+Below is a sampling of three press stories:

 Commonly Asked Questions

 Who pays for my meal at Karma Kitchen?

 At Karma Kitchen your meal has been paid for by someone who came before you.
 Since it's a gift, you can't pay them back -- but you can pay-it-forward by making a contribution that will allow future guests to experience the same generosity.
 It is this circle of giving that allows Karma Kitchen to keep going.

 Who runs Karma Kitchen?